-Job injuries are more complex.
-Public and private employers in Colorado, with limited exceptions, must provide workers’ compensation coverage for their employees if one or more full- or part-time persons are employed.
-The workers’ compensation program required by the government states that companies have to provide medical, monetary, and supportive assistance to employees that are injured on the job.
+Job injuries can be a trickier matter, especially when it comes to navigating the workers’ comp system in Colorado.
+Public and private employers in the state, with limited exceptions, are required to provide workers’ compensation coverage for their employees if they have one or more full-time or part-time persons on their payroll.
+The program is designed to provide no-fault assistance to employees who are injured on the job, regardless of any personal benefits or insurance provided by the employer.